Josh Burns (politician)

 Joshua Solomon Burns (born 6 February 1987) is an Australian politician.
 Representing the Australian Labor Party, he was elected as the member for the division of Macnamara in Melbourne at the 2019 Australian federal election.
+He was re-elected in 2022 and 2025.

 Early life

-Burns was born and raised in Caulfield, Victoria, a Melbourne suburb that is in his electorate.
+Burns was born and raised in Caulfield, Victoria.
 His maternal grandmother came to Australia as a Jewish refugee from Nazi Germany.
 His paternal grandfather was born in London and came to Australia via Israel, while his paternal grandmother was born in Scotland.
-He was educated at Gardenvale Primary School and Mt Scopus Memorial College.
-He then went to Monash University, where he studied politics.
+His grandfather fought in Israel's 1948 War of Independence.
+He was educated at Gardenvale Primary School and Mt Scopus Memorial College, a Jewish day school.
+He then went to Monash University, where he initially studied commerce, before switching to politics and history.
+In his youth, Burns was Chair of the Melbourne SKIF; the youth wing of the Australian Jewish Labour Bund.
+His mother has also been raised in the movement, likewise his father was raised in Hashomer Hatzair.